mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/_index.md

 Be sure to set the `Content-Type` to `application/json` otherwise your response will be displayed as plaintext.

+### Delayed and multiple responses

+You can use the `response_url` parameter to supply multiple responses or a delayed response to a slash command.
+Response URLs can be used to send five additional messages within a 30-minute time period from the original command invocation.

+Delayed responses are useful when the action takes more than three seconds to perform.
+For instance:
+- Retrieval of data from external third-party services, where the response time may take longer than three seconds.
+- Report generation, batch processing or other long-running processes that take longer than three seconds to respond.

+Any requests that are made to the response URL should either be a plain text or JSON-encoded body.
+The JSON-encoded message supports both [Markdown formatting](https://docs.mattermost.com/help/messaging/formatting-text.html) and [message attachments](https://docs.mattermost.com/developer/message-attachments.html).

 ### Parameters

 Slash command responses support more than just the `text` field.
 Here is a full list of supported parameters.